 Have you been thinking about pursuing a graduate-level physician assistant degree?
 Are you ready to advance your career with an accredited physician assistant program?
 Have you been looking for a high-quality physician assistant school where you could pursue your master’s degree, advance your medical knowledge and give your career a boost?
 University of the Cumberlands is proud to offer the Master of Science in Physician Assistant Studies program through both our Williamsburg and Northern Kentucky Campuses, for your convenience.

 - MSPAS Catalog & Policy Handbook (Williamsburg Campus) or (NKY Campus)

 - Frequently Asked Questions

-A physician assistant, or PA, is a highly qualified medical professional, one with the knowledge, skills, expertise and credentials necessary to provide primary care to patients.
+A physician assistant (PA) is a highly qualified medical professional, one with the knowledge, skills, expertise, and credentials necessary to provide primary care to patients.
 Working under the supervision of a licensed physician, PAs can perform many of the same functions as a doctor with a few key differences.
 Physician assistants often work with doctors, providing assistance and support during surgical procedures.
-They, however, do not perform surgeries.
-Other than that, as long as they can consult with a physician on call, the PA has the qualifications to diagnose and treat illnesses and injuries.
+They do not, however, perform surgeries.
+Other than that, as long as they can consult with a physician on call, PAs have the qualifications to diagnose and treat illnesses and injuries.

 In primary care roles, physician assistants can:

 - Diagnose illnesses and injuries